calebclayreagor/calebclayreagor.github.io/research-skills.md

 # Research Skills
-## High-dimensional & multi-modal data analysis
+## Big-data analytics
-- In my Ph.D., I analyzed high-dimensional single-cell datasets using sparse `cell x gene` matrices with thousands of individual features and up to tens of millions of unique cells:
+- I have _six years of experience analyzing large-scale and high-dimensional datasets_ from biological experiments with millions of observations (cells) and thousands of features (genes):

 > |          | Gene_1 | Gene_2 | ⋯   | Gene_m |
 > |----------|--------|--------|-----|--------|